 2. Pandas Drop Multiple Columns

-drop() method removes the columns from the DataFrame, by default it doesn’t remove on the existing DataFrame instead it returns a new DataFrame without the columns specified with the drop method.
+drop() method removes the columns from the DataFrame, by default it doesn’t remove the existing DataFrame instead it returns a new DataFrame without the columns specified with the drop method.
 In order to remove columns on the existing DataFrame object use inplace=True

 param.